aslotte/aslotte.github.io/_posts/2020-03-12-ml-net-with-azure-stream-analytics.md

 ## Setting up an Azure Stream Analytics Project

-Visual Studio has fantastic support for Azure Stream Analytics, and if you download the *Azure Data Lake and Stream Analytics* VS extension, you'll be well looked after.
-To get started, open up Visual Studio and select to create a new project of type *Azure Stream Analytics Application.*
+Visual Studio has fantastic support for Azure Stream Analytics, and if you download the `Azure Data Lake and Stream Analytics` VS extension, you'll be well looked after.
+To get started, open up Visual Studio and select to create a new project of type `Azure Stream Analytics Application`*.*

 ![](/images/post-images/asaprojecttemplate.jpg)